Inclusion and SEND

 16. Where can I access further information?

-The school’s SEND policy, located above this article.
+The school’s SEND policy.